grafana/k6-docs/docs/sources/v0.47.x/results-output/real-time/_index.md

 title: Real time
 excerpt: Send your time-series k6 metrics to multiple file formats and services
 weight: 200
-weight: 200
 ---

 # Real time

-Besides the [end-of-test summary](https://grafana.com/docs/k6/<K6_VERSION>/results-output/end-of-test), you can also view metrics as granular data points. k6 can stream the metrics in real time and either:
+Besides the [end-of-test summary](https://grafana.com/docs/k6/<K6_VERSION>/results-output/end-of-test), you can also view metrics as granular data points. k6 can stream the metrics in real-time and either:

 - Write output to a file
 - Send output to an external service.